n4demo/learn-to-containerise/docker-apps/linux/java/readme.txt

 # ******** Important - Set your terminal current directory so that the DOCKER file is in the current directory.
 Set your name in the image below!!! ******************

 # create the local image which is stored on your laptop
-docker image build -t sixdegreesuk/java-my-name-here .
+docker image build -t n4demo/java-my-name-here .

 # run the local image in a container hosted in a Linux VM hosted on your laptop
-docker run -it --rm  --name java-hw sixdegreesuk/java-my-name-here
+docker run -it --rm  --name java-hw n4demo/java-my-name-here

 #login to DockerHub using password: <password>
-docker login --username sixdegreesuk
+docker login --username n4demo -p <password>

 # push the image to docker hub
-docker push sixdegreesuk/java-my-name-here
+docker push n4demo/java-my-name-here